dsemba/cinema-challange/README.md

 - Would be good to describe decision you make so future developers won't be scratching the head about the reasoning.
 - Test should be green
 - Code should be on github repo.

-#### To clarify:
-- does requirement for 3d glasses have any influence on how movies are schedules? or just a property?
-- "Every room have different cleaning slot." meaning it takes a different amount of time to clean up each room?
-- can there be no cleaning or 0 minutes maintenance after a seans?
-- do 17-21 for scheduling premieres apply to the starting date or to the whole event?
-- can the cleaning be done after opening hours? should it be scheduled for the next day?
-- can the same movie be shown in different rooms at the same time?